simonzg/docs/source/meterify.eth.accounts.html.md

     meterify.eth.accounts.create([entropy]);
 ```

-Generates an account object with private key and public key.
-It is different from
+Generates an account object with private key and public key. <!--It is different from
-:ref:`web3.eth.personal.newAccount() <personal-newaccount>` which creates an account
+[`meterify.eth.personal.newAccount()`](meterify.eth.personal.html#personal-newaccount) which creates an account
-over the network on the node via an RPC call.
+over the network on the node via an RPC call.-->

 > Examples